AndreasMadsen/trace/README.md

 npm install trace
 ```

-Since version `1.0.0` trace has been rewriten for node 0.11, for previuse node
+Since version `1.0.0` trace has been rewriten for node 0.11.12 and above, for
-versions use version `0.2.1` of trace.
+previuse node versions use version `0.2.1` of trace.

 ## Found a bug?